namiraprita/document-reports-mcp/docs/DESIGN_LOGIC.md

 5. **Validate automatically** → Pydantic does the work
 6. **Document thoroughly** → Fields, docstrings, README
 7. **Follow standards** → MCP best practices, Python patterns

-This creates an MCP server that's:
-- Easy for LLMs to use
-- Easy for developers to maintain
-- Easy for users to understand
-- Ready for production use

-Built with these principles, your MCP server becomes a natural extension of the LLM's capabilities!